This page contains knee pain self-help information, written by musculoskeletal physiotherapists.

 If you have any queries about your medical suitability for exercising please discuss this with a healthcare professional.

-The good news is that within Greater Glasgow and Clyde we have a range of physical activity opportunities and activities for participants so there is something for everyone.
-In addition we have services that offer more support in helping you become more active.
+Within Greater Glasgow and Clyde we have a range of physical activity opportunities and activities for participants so there is something for everyone.
+In addition we have services that offer more support in helping you become more active:

 Please read the following information and then use the links at the bottom of the page if you are looking for further information or exercise.

-Here is a list of the main problems and concerns we would recommend you get checked out by a health professional before commencing self-management exercises.
+Please click below to expand relevant section; these sections outline some of the main issues that we would advise you get checked by a health professional before commencing self-management exercises.
 These are called Red Flags and may indicate a more serious problem that requires medical assessment.

 Symptoms That Are Present After Trauma